Welcome to a huge list of psychological pricing strategies.

 One Final Pricing Tactic

-Instead of reiterating all of the pricing strategies, I want to end with one final tactic — the most important tactic in this list.
+Instead of reiterating the pricing strategies, I want to end with one final tactic — the most important tactic in this list.

 If you still have trouble justifying your price to customers — even after implementing the strategies in this article — then you might not have a pricing problem.
 You might have a problem communicating the value of your product.

-Instead of focusing on a new price, try adjusting your value proposition to better convey the value of your product or service.
+Instead of adjusting price, adjust your value proposition.
+Improve the perceived value of your product or service.

 - How is it better than other products?